Students have flooded the streets of central London demanding the end of tuition fees, in a protest backed by Jeremy Corbyn.

 STUDENTS were descending on Aberdeen's Union Square shopping centre today as it rolled out a day of shopping, food, music and competitions.

 Hundreds of students are queuing up to attend a lock in at an Aberdeen shopping centre.
+The event is taking place at the Bon Accord & St Nicholas centre this evening and students are able to shop at discounted prices.

 A SAFE taxi scheme has been launched in Aberdeen.